Michael Meehan (Gaelic footballer): Personal life

 Michael is the youngest of the Meehan brothers.
 Both Declan and Tomás have won All-Ireland medals for Galway, in 1998 and 2001.
 The passion of football in the Meehan family was clearly evident when 5 brothers started on the successful All-Ireland Club Championship Caltra side while eldest brother Seamus was a sub on that day.
 Michael's sister, Mairead, was a sporting star in her own right.
 She was a very useful camogie player.
 A teacher who graduated from DCU, she gained an All-Ireland junior camogie medal with Holy Rosary College.
 Mairead died in 2007 from osteosarcoma.

-Meehan has participated in a marketing campaign for Ireland West Airport Knock.
+Meehan has participated in a marketing campaign for Ireland West Airport.

 He teaches mathematics at St Jarlath's College, where he was educated, and helps manage the school team.